-- K. Seasonal decorations.
+- 4. The sign shall identify the date of the event and shall not be erected more than eight days prior to the event; and - 5.
+The sign shall be removed within 48 hours of the event's completion. - K. Seasonal decorations.
 Seasonal decorations provided they do not create a hazard or nuisance to pedestrians, motorists, or adjacent properties. - L. Political signs.
-A yard sign or similar sign announcing candidates seeking public office or relating to an election or public referendum provided the sign meets the following requirements: - The sign shall not be located on City of Simpsonville property or right-of-way; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed three feet; - The sign shall be set back at least 12 inches from any curb or edge or road; - The sign shall not be erected more than 30 days prior to the election for the candidate or referendum being advertised; and - 5.
+A yard sign or similar sign announcing candidates seeking public office or relating to an election or public referendum provided the sign meets the following requirements: - The sign shall not be located on City of Simpsonville property or right-of-way; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed three feet; - 3.
+The sign shall be set back at least 12 inches from any curb or edge or road; - The sign shall not be erected more than 30 days prior to the election for the candidate or referendum being advertised; and - 5.
 The sign shall be removed within 48 hours of the completion of the election. - M. Real estate signs.
-A yard sign or similar sign advertising real estate for sale or lease provided the sign meets the following requirements: - The sign shall be located at the site of the real estate for which the sign is being used; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed three feet; - On each lot, there shall not be more than one real estate sign oriented to the same street; and - The sign shall be removed within seven days of the sale or lease of the real estate for which the sign is being used.
+A yard sign or similar sign advertising real estate for sale or lease provided the sign meets the following requirements: - The sign shall be located at the site of the real estate for which the sign is being used; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed three feet; - On each lot, there shall not be more than one real estate sign oriented to the same street; and

-- N. Private security signs.
+- 4. The sign shall be removed within seven days of the sale or lease of the real estate for which the sign is being used. - N. Private security signs.
 A permanent or temporary sign that advertises a security company which provides service to the premises provided the sign face does not exceed one square foot. - O. Construction signs.
-A yard sign or similar sign identifying the parties involved in the new construction, remodeling, or similar construction activity on a property provided the sign meets the following requirements: - The sign shall be located at the site where the construction activity indicated thereon is being provided; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed three feet; - On each lot, there shall not be more than one construction sign oriented to the same street; and - 4.
+A yard sign or similar sign identifying the parties involved in the new construction, remodeling, or similar construction activity on a property provided the sign meets the following requirements: - The sign shall be located at the site where the construction activity indicated thereon is being provided; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed three feet; - 3.
+On each lot, there shall not be more than one construction sign oriented to the same street; and - 4.
 The sign shall be removed within seven days of the termination or completion of the construction activity. - P. Vehicle graphics.
 Any decaling or graphics/lettering similarly affixed to a vehicle or trailer provided the vehicle is not parked outside of an appropriate parking area. - Q. Special information signs.
 Any sign attached to or integrated into a gasoline pump, automatic teller machine, vending machine, drive-through facility of a commercial establishment, or similar component for the purpose of providing descriptive information or operational instructions to users on-site and which is not intended to be viewed from the public right-of-way.